Skip to main content

 design tech class using 3D printer at the STEM center

-This intro course sets the stage for future design tech classes by instructing students in grades 3-5 on the basics of tools in software and equipment while developing grade-appropriate projects that have a mix of tight parameters and open-ended creative input.
+This intro course sets the stage for future design tech classes by instructing students on the basics of tools in software (Tinkercad) and equipment while developing grade-appropriate projects that have a mix of tight parameters and open-ended creative input.
 By the end of this class, students will have confidence in the process of creating Tinkercad designs and outputting them to 3D print and laser cutting.
-Cost of camp includes instruction, supplies and T-shirt.

 Format